martinDengis/info0940-1/README.md

-# OS_Proj
+# Operating Systems - Project 1 (Challenges)

 ## Overview

 This repository serves as the central hub for projects related to the Operating Systems (INFO-0940) class at the University of Liège (ULiège).
-It contains various assignments, projects, and resources that students will work on throughout the course.
+It contains the 5 challenges relative to project 1 of the course.

 ## Project Structure